-For information on timing to minimise risks to annual clover seed set, refer to the section on reduction in legume population on pages 7-8.
+For information on timing to minimise risks to annual clover seed set, refer to the section on reduction in legume population.

-How to pick the optimal flowering time
+How to pick optimal flowering time

 In grasses, flowering is indicated by anthers appearing in the spikelet and, in capeweed, flowering is indicated by yellow anthers appearing on the black disc.